-Registration closes on March 6th, 2019 at 3PM.
+Registration for the 2023 Greater Vancouver Regional Science Fair will open on February 15, 2023.
+Registration will subsequently close on March 9th, 2023.
 Please ensure that your payment is submitted on Canada Helps along with your Registration ID.
 Late applications will not be accepted.

 Take a look at this checklist to make sure that you’re eligible to compete at the Greater Vancouver Regional Science Fair (GVRSF).